Surfer12/microarch_lab/labs/lab2/current_files/goose-4.md

 RO
-Demonstrate the identification of Gray code areas in a kmap and truth table using a visualization tool to demonstrate it’s identity mechanism
+Demonstrate the identification of Gray code areas in a kmap and truth table using a visualization tool to demonstrate it's identity mechanism

 <advanced_reasoning_framework>